fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``open``, open files with the default application associated with each filetype
 - ``less``, list the contents of files

-Commands and parameters are separated by the space character '&nbsp;'.
+Commands and parameters are separated by the space character `' '`.
 Every command ends with either a newline (i.e. by pressing the return key) or a semicolon '``;``'.
 More than one command can be written on the same line by separating them with semicolons.

 A switch is a very common special type of argument.
 Switches almost always start with one or more hyphens '``-``' and alter the way a command operates.
 For example, the '``ls``' command usually lists all the files and directories in the current working directory, but by using the '``-l``' switch, the behavior of '``ls``' is changed to not only display the filename, but also the size, permissions, owner and modification time of each file.